chris-short/chrisshort.net/content/post/ansible-user-management/index.md

     - user-role
 {{< / highlight >}}

-Make sure your inventory contains the necessary systems, run the Ansible playbook, and you will have users provisioned how you see fit in no time.
+Make sure your inventory contains the necessary systems, run the Ansible playbook, and you will have users provisioned how you see fit in **no time**.